Update on Amnye Machen

 A traditional yak wool nomad tent near Amnye Machen

-Meeting up with the road
+Meeting up on the road

-Starting from the small bridge I wrote about above, this alternative route covers about 21.2 kilometers and avoids most of the major construction that is going on along the north and east sides of the mountain.
+Starting from the small bridge.
+I wrote about above, this alternative route covers about 21.2 kilometers and avoids most of the major construction that is going on along the north and east sides of the mountain.
 This route, in my opinion, is far better than the main route and allows amazing mountain views that are very close to the glacier.
 Altogether, the trek from the small bridge, through the Halong Valley, around the south side of the mountains and back to Xia Dawu Village is about 105 kilometers.
 Most people cover this distance in 6 to 8 days.

-For experienced trekkers, you will have no problem going around Amnye Machen on your own without a guide (still, do your research before you go).
+For experienced trekkers.
+You will have no problem going around Amnye Machen on your own without a guide (still, do your research before you go).
 If you feel more comfortable taking a local Tibetan guide with you, that can be arranged.
 Keep in mind that Amnye Machen is very remote and isolated.
 There most likely will not be guides just waiting there for trekkers to arrive.
 Nearly all of the guides live either in Xining or in Machen.
-If you have any other questions or are looking for a guide to take you around Amnye Machen, please feel free to contact me at: thelandofsnows@gmail.com
+If you have any other questions or are looking for a guide to take you around Amnye Machen.
+Please feel free to contact me at: info@thelandofsnows.com

 Read the following link for more information about the Amdo parts of Qinghai province.